 Taksim Square is considered the heart of Modern Istanbul and it lives up to it.

 You will find a huge number of restaurants, bars, and even churches and mosques in its surroundings.
 It’s a place also for political meetings and/or protests.

 Continue your way through Istiklal Avenue, an interesting pedestrian street.
 It is always crowded by many people from all over the world.
 The street is full of stores and restaurants.
 At night, a lot of parties take place here.
 Whatever your preference is, a small pub or a glamorous club, you can find it.

 Check out some points of interest like the Çiçek Pasajı or the Church of St. Anthony of Padua.

 The Galata Tower has origins from back to the year AD 507 when it was built as a wooden tower.
 It was later expanded and used for different purposes, such as an observatory for fires in the city.

 From outside, it gives a special touch to Istanbul’s skyline.
 You can also climb up the tower to have an amazing 360º view!
 Don’t worry, a lift takes you through 7 floors, and you only have to walk up 2 more floors.
 There are a restaurant and a cafe at the top, but you don’t necessarily have to enter those.

 Price: 35 turkish liras

 Opening Hours: 9 am – 8 pm.
 Opens every day.

 Do you want to explore the hippest neighborhood in Istanbul?
 Head to the ferry dock on the eastern side of the Galata Bridge and then walk around the corner to the left.
 If you want to try baklava the right way, here is one of the most famous places for that: Karaköy Güllüoğlu.

 If you feel like eating something more substantial or having some drinks, there are plenty of restaurants and bars around the area.
 Dive in these narrow streets with hipster vibes and lots of street art.
 Most places are located between the streets of Ali Paşa Değirmeni and Kemankeş.

-Day 4 in Istanbul: Chora Church and Eminönü
+Istanbul in 5 Days.
+Day 4: Chora Church and Eminönü